ponetteRS/FinalProject/README.md

 Everything should be set up when the files are downloaded.
 To run the code, simply:
 1. Hit the play button- this will upload the first 25 rows to the database and produce our 3 vizualizations
 2. Hit the play button 3 more times- each time this is done, 25 new rows of unique data will be uploaded to each table.
 After running the code a total of 4 times, there should be 100 rows in each table.
-3. After the code has been ran 4 times, our csv file (INSERT NAME HERE) will be fully populated, and will match the csv we turned in in our Zip file project submission.
+3. After the code has been ran 4 times, our csv file (Music_Calculations.csv) will be fully populated, and will match the csv we turned in in our Zip file project submission.

 ## Code Documentation